amplience/dc-extension-bynder/docs/AUTOMATION.md

 ## Automation result

-Once you've run the automation, your account will be populated with content schemas, content types, dependant extensions, cards, icons and JSON visualisation.
+Once you've run the automation, your account will be populated with content schemas, content types, dependent extensions, cards, icons and JSON visualisation.

 ## Customisations & Implementation